Blood sugar levels are extremely delicate during diabetes.

 Causes of High Blood Sugar

 If an underlying illness or trauma is causing your elevated glucose level, you’ll need to resolve that problem before expecting blood sugar to return to normal.
-Changes to your routine can also play havoc with your blood sugar / blood glucose levels; going back to your normal schedule should help regulate your blood sugar.
+Changes to your routine can also play havoc with your blood sugar levels; going back to your normal schedule should help regulate your blood sugar.

 Preventing High Blood Sugar